vistorian/vistorian.github.io/courses.md

 Please refer to the ethics forms approved by the ethics committee at University of Edinburgh for a detailed description on how we handle your data.
 You can find detailed description of the ethics forms here:
 * <a href="https://uoe-my.sharepoint.com/:b:/g/personal/s2002120_ed_ac_uk/EQkbeqU1UsZKtMq1BrugeFIBwBllQyMOWdFHqjD9Xz1Thg?e=aPkLi6">Participant Consent Form</a>
 * <a href="https://uoe-my.sharepoint.com/:b:/g/personal/s2002120_ed_ac_uk/EUQscy2FydpHo_Dh2cCb9LgBPS7NMqcmbzxFKC9kqGgeeg?e=nEkUQE">Participant Information Sheet</a>

+### If we do not download software, does that mean The Vistorian will hold and have access to our data?
+The Vistorian stores all of your data on the user's own machine.
+As The Vistorian is a web application, i.e., it runs in your browser, your data will remain on your machine and will not be transmitted to any other machine.

+### Can The Vistorian handle data held in a GEDCOM file?
+The current version does not support GEDCOM files.
+This feature might be added in the near future, but as a workaround GEDCOM files can be converted to CSV and used with the Vistorian.

+### Can I join the course without my own dataset?
+Will you have a demo dataset to play with?
+As I minted to collect network data soon but would like to see what visualization I can do.
+Yes, a demo dataset shall be provided to participants who do not have their own dataset.
+Priority is for those who have their own dataset to work on, however we will keep in consideration participants with/without datasets.

+### Is it possible to work on a view of 1000 links of a larger graph or are there efficiency limitations elsewhere?
+E.g loading the graph and running algorithms on it.
+The Vistorian can handle up to 5000 links graphs, what matters actually is the number of links.
+However, it might degrade the interactivity and response as the graph size goes up to such a number.
+Due the fact that all graph data is stored on the user’s machine (browser’s local storage) which has a limited space.